Homepage > Blank SSA SS-5 Template

 Documents used along the form

-• Adoption Documents: For individuals who have been adopted, legal adoption papers may be necessary to validate the name change and establish identity.
+• Adoption Papers: For adopted children, legal adoption documents may be required to prove the relationship and identity.

 Similar forms